MontclairRobotics/Alloy/README.md

 Developed by FTC147 and FRC555

-The goal of alloy is to provide a robot framework that allows anyone, including new programmers, to be able to implement high functioning and quality code for their robots.
-In other terms, Alloy aims toprevent robot code from being a limiting factor on the performance of the robot.
+The goal of Alloy is to provide a robot framework that allows anyone, including new programmers, to be able to implement high functioning and quality code for their robots.
+In other terms, Alloy aims to prevent robot code from being a limiting factor on the performance of the robot.